HUBioDataLab/DrugApp/README.md

 pip install matplotlib==3.2.2
 ```
 2. Clone this repository.
-3. Place "dataset" folder at the same level with "scripts" folder.
-4. Set the location of the "scripts" folder as the current working directory, and run the corresponding script to predict drug approval for disease class of your interest.
+3. Set the location of the "DrugApp" folder as the current working directory, and run the corresponding script to predict drug approval for disease class of your interest.

 **Example commands to run the scripts for predicting drug approval for disease class of your interest:**